Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Results

 We focus on the case when BNS mergers do form following stable MT.
-In Figure~\ref{fig:grids_heavier_NS}, for both NS mass and initial orbital periods $P_{\mathrm{orb}}\lesssim 100$ days, MT leads to a merger during CE.
-However, the donor is more evolved at the onset of CE with increasing initial orbital period, allowing simulations with the more equal mass ratios to proceed with stable MT instead of CE.
-Similar MT stability with stellar age has been shown in \cite{ge_adiabatic_2015}.
-The slightly more equal mass ratio not only allows for stable MT but can shrink the separation of the binary to a $\sim 7$~day orbit through loss of orbital angular momentum as a result of non-conservative MT \citep[e.g.,][]{vandenHeuvel2017}.
+In Fig.~\ref{fig:grids_heavier_NS}, for both NS mass and initial orbital periods $P_{\mathrm{orb}}\lesssim 100$ days, MT leads to a merger during CE.
+However, with increasing initial orbital period the donor is more evolved at the onset of CE, allowing simulations with a more equal mass ratios to proceed with stable MT instead of CE.
+Similar MT stability with stellar age has been shown in \citet{ge_adiabatic_2015}.
+The more equal mass ratio not only allows for stable MT but can shrink the separation of the binary to a $\sim 7$~day orbit through loss of orbital angular momentum as a result of non-conservative MT \citep[e.g.,][]{vandenHeuvel2017}.
 However, at this binary separation a strong SN kick is still required in order for the binary to merge within a Hubble time.
 At larger initial orbital periods of $P_{\mathrm{orb}}\gtrsim 200$~days, MT can occur when the donor has developed a convective envelope, which can then lead to a CE and a BNS merger at larger orbital periods $P_{\mathrm{orb}}\gtrsim 500$~days.
 The merger fraction of BNS mergers following stable MT only is small, $\sim 0.01$, compared to BNS mergers following CE, which can reach $\sim 1$ for the same NS mass.
-Additionally, donors that are stripped the most by stable MT (at initial orbital periods of $P_{\mathrm{orb}}\sim 100$~days) fall within the ECSNe threshold and do not merge within a Hubble time.
+Additionally, donors that are stripped the most by stable MT (at initial orbital periods of $P_{\mathrm{orb}}\sim 100$~days) fall within the ECSN threshold and do not merge within a Hubble time.
 We therefore do not expect BNS mergers following only stable MT to be common.

 The stability of MT found here can be compared to Figure~4 in \citet{Misra2020}, where they compute a grid binary systems with donors up to $8M_{\odot}$.
 They find that for both a NS accretor of $1.3M_{\odot}$ and $2.0M_{\odot}$, MT is unstable.
 There are key differences between our simulations: \citet{Misra2020} run simulations at solar metallicity and the initial orbital periods of the binaries are $<100$~days.
 In our simulations, stable MT is found at subsolar metallicities and for larger initial orbital periods.
 Most importantly, the method of \citet{Marchant2021} we use in our simulations allows for overflow out of the outer Lagrangian points without assuming it is dynamically unstable as assumed in \cite{Misra2020}.
 This difference would change the systems classified as stable MT in our simulations that had overflow out of the outer Lagrangian points to CE simulations.
 The trends in the outcomes for a fixed mass ratio with increasing orbital period can also be compared to the trends for BBH mergers show in Figure~8 in \citet{Marchant2021} and Figure~1 in \citet{Gallegos-Garcia2021}.
 Both of these simulations show roughly the same transitions from unstable MT to a compact object binary merger following stable MT to unstable MT again with increasing initial orbital period.
 These simulations show that the behavior that led to BBH mergers following stable MT only can also form BNS mergers given additional (rare) conditions like a large SN kick.